Compugen (NASDAQ:CGEN) Downgraded by StockNews.com

-StockNews.com cut shares of Compugen (NASDAQ:CGEN – Free Report) from a hold rating to a sell rating in a research report released on Sunday morning.
+StockNews.com cut shares of Compugen (NASDAQ:CGEN – Free Report) from a hold rating to a sell rating in a research report sent to investors on Sunday morning.

-Separately, Stifel Nicolaus upped their target price on shares of Compugen from $3.00 to $4.00 and gave the company a buy rating in a report on Tuesday, December 19th.
-Two investment analysts have rated the stock with a sell rating and four have assigned a buy rating to the company.
-According to data from MarketBeat.com, the company currently has an average rating of Hold and a consensus target price of $5.33.
+Separately, Stifel Nicolaus boosted their price objective on Compugen from $3.00 to $4.00 and gave the stock a buy rating in a research note on Tuesday, December 19th.
+Two analysts have rated the stock with a sell rating and four have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, Compugen presently has a consensus rating of Hold and a consensus price target of $5.33.

-Compugen (NASDAQ:CGEN – Get Free Report) last issued its earnings results on Tuesday, November 7th.
-The biotechnology company reported ($0.11) earnings per share for the quarter, missing the consensus estimate of ($0.09) by ($0.02).
-As a group, sell-side analysts forecast that Compugen will post -0.34 earnings per share for the current fiscal year.
+Compugen (NASDAQ:CGEN – Get Free Report) last released its quarterly earnings results on Tuesday, November 7th.
+The biotechnology company reported ($0.11) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.09) by ($0.02).
+As a group, analysts forecast that Compugen will post -0.34 earnings per share for the current year.

 Institutional Investors Weigh In On Compugen

-A number of institutional investors and hedge funds have recently made changes to their positions in CGEN.
-Advisor Group Holdings Inc. raised its position in Compugen by 29.3% during the 1st quarter.
+Institutional investors have recently added to or reduced their stakes in the company.
+Virtu Financial LLC acquired a new stake in Compugen during the 1st quarter valued at $37,000.
+Advisor Group Holdings Inc. increased its position in Compugen by 29.3% during the first quarter.
 Advisor Group Holdings Inc. now owns 27,241 shares of the biotechnology company’s stock worth $87,000 after buying an additional 6,174 shares during the last quarter.
-Envestnet Asset Management Inc. raised its holdings in Compugen by 23.4% during the first quarter.
-Envestnet Asset Management Inc. now owns 33,260 shares of the biotechnology company’s stock worth $111,000 after purchasing an additional 6,299 shares in the last quarter.
-XTX Topco Ltd boosted its holdings in Compugen by 23.7% in the 1st quarter.
-XTX Topco Ltd now owns 44,918 shares of the biotechnology company’s stock valued at $145,000 after purchasing an additional 8,615 shares in the last quarter.
-Jane Street Group LLC boosted its holdings in Compugen by 13.8% in the 2nd quarter.
-Jane Street Group LLC now owns 74,231 shares of the biotechnology company’s stock valued at $137,000 after purchasing an additional 8,980 shares in the last quarter.
-Finally, Virtu Financial LLC acquired a new position in Compugen during the 1st quarter worth approximately $37,000.
-13.25% of the stock is owned by hedge funds and other institutional investors.
+Envestnet Asset Management Inc. increased its position in Compugen by 23.4% during the first quarter.
+Envestnet Asset Management Inc. now owns 33,260 shares of the biotechnology company’s stock worth $111,000 after buying an additional 6,299 shares during the last quarter.
+Mariner LLC boosted its holdings in Compugen by 207.3% during the fourth quarter.
+Mariner LLC now owns 36,831 shares of the biotechnology company’s stock valued at $26,000 after acquiring an additional 24,844 shares during the period.
+Finally, Geode Capital Management LLC boosted its holdings in Compugen by 49.4% during the second quarter.
+Geode Capital Management LLC now owns 40,579 shares of the biotechnology company’s stock valued at $46,000 after acquiring an additional 13,409 shares during the period.
+13.25% of the stock is currently owned by institutional investors and hedge funds.

 Compugen Ltd., a clinical-stage therapeutic discovery and development company, researches, develops, and commercializes therapeutic and product candidates in Israel, the United States, and Europe.
 The company's immuno-oncology pipeline consists of COM701, an anti-PVRIG antibody that is in Phase I clinical study used for the treatment of solid tumors; COM902, a therapeutic antibody targeting TIGIT, which is in Phase I monotherapy clinical study in patients with advanced malignancies through sequential dose escalations; Bapotulimab, a therapeutic antibody targeting ILDR2 that is in Phase I clinical study in patients with naïve head and neck squamous cell carcinoma; and Rilvegostomig, a novel anti-TIGIT/PD-1 bispecific antibody, which is in Phase II clinical study in patients with advanced or metastatic non-small cell lung cancer.